 - (1) Section 4928.66, Revised Code, imposes certain annual energy efficiency and peak demand reduction requirements upon Ohio's electric distribution utilities, beginning in calendar year 2009; but the statute also enables mercantile customers to commit their peak demand reduction, demand response, and energy efficiency programs for integration with an electric utility's programs in order to meet the statutory requirements. - (2) Section 4928.01(A)(19), Revised Code, defines a mercantile customer as a commercial or industrial customer that consumes more than 700,000 kilowatt hours of electricity per year or that is part of a national account involving multiple facilities in one or more states. - (3) The Toledo Edison Company (TE) is a public utility as defined in Section 4905.02, Revised Code, and, as such, is subject to the jurisdiction of this Commission.
-TE recovers its costs of complying with the energy efficiency and demand reduction requirements imposed by Section 4928.66, Revised Code, from its customers through its DSE2 Rider. - (4) Rule 4901:1-39-05(G), Ohio Administrative Code (O.A.C.), provides for the filing of an application by a mercantile customer, either individually or jointly with an electric utility, to commit the customer's demand reduction, demand response, and energy efficiency programs for integration with an electric utility's programs in order to meet the utility's statutory requirements. - (5) On April 19, 2010, TE and AK Tube LLC (customer) filed an energy efficiency credit (EEC) application, pursuant to Rule 4901:1-39-05(G), O.A.C., to commit the customer's programs which were implemented within three calendar years prior to the date of filing for integration with TE's programs to meet the utility's energy efficiency and peak demand reduction benchmarks.
-Motions to intervene were filed by the Office of the Ohio Consumers' Counsel (OCC) and the Ohio Environmental Council (OEC), but OCC subsequently withdrew its request for intervention.
-Although we will grant OEC's motion to intervene as an interested party in this proceeding, we note that OEC has not raised any specific defect or objection to the application or Staff's report recommending approval of the application.
+TE recovers its costs of complying with the energy efficiency and demand reduction requirements imposed by Section 4928.66, Revised Code, from its customers through its DSE2 Rider. - (4) Rule 4901:1-39-05(G), Ohio Administrative Code (O.A.C.), provides for the filing of an application by a mercantile customer, either individually or jointly with an electric utility, to commit the customer's demand reduction, demand response, and energy

+- efficiency programs for integration with an electric utility's programs in order to meet the utility's statutory requirements. - (5) Each of the captioned energy efficiency credit (EEC) applications were filed, pursuant to Rule 4901:1-39-05(G), O.A.C., to commit the customer programs which were implemented within three calendar years prior to the date of filing for integration with TE's programs to meet the utility's energy efficiency and peak demand reduction benchmarks.
+In each case, a staff report was filed recommending approval of the application and an exemption from the DSE2 Rider through the period set forth below.